FelixRDL/seeance/README.md

 - Build the project (`ng build --prod`)
 - Move the contents of `frontend/dist/seeance-frontend` into the `static` folder

-- User `docker-compose -f dcss.yml up` to start all services
+- User `sudo docker-compose -f dcss.yml up` to start all services